kennbr34/yaxa/README.md

 gcc \`pkg-config --cflags gtk+-3.0\` ./gui.c -o ./yaxafileutil \`pkg-config --libs gtk+-3.0\` -lcrypto -Dgui

+Or

+./configure

+For GUI
+make gui

+For CLI
+make cli

+For both
+make all

 # Intent and Disclaimer

 __*DO NOT RELY ON THIS FOR STRONG ENCRYPTION*__